unyt-org/uix/docs/manual/Getting Started - React Devs.md

 ```

 This is already less verbose than the React counterpart, while achieving the exact same outcome.
-There is also another signifcant difference:
+There is also another significant difference:

 In UIX, the `MyButton` function is only executed once.
 All following DOM updates happen by direct
 propagation of the `count` value.